RobArthan/pp/git-aide-memoire.md

     `git push origin :fix-3.1w6`

 * To merge changes into current branch
-(In case of conflicts, resolve them by changing the conflicted files to be as you want them to be, add them and then commit.):
+(In case of conflicts, resolve them by changing the conflicted files to be as you want them to be, add them and then commit):
     `git merge fix-3.1w6`

 ----